Lasagna Stuffed Peppers

-And now I’m sharing with you this incredibly tasty recipe for Cheesy Lasagna Stuffed Peppers.
-Fun to serve and so very pretty, these hearty stuffed peppers would make an excellent main dish alongside a fresh green salad.
+And now I’m sharing with you this incredibly tasty recipe for Lasagna Stuffed Peppers.
+This dish is hearty, fun to serve, and so very pretty.
+It’s an excellent main dish alongside a fresh green salad!

 * This is a sponsored post, created in partnership with the American Dairy Association Mideast (ADA Mideast).

 The holiday season is always an especially wonderful time of year to gather friends and family to share a meal.
 With Christmas music on, lights twinkling from the tree, and a platter of sweets tempting us with every pass by the buffet, these moments are filled with sparkly comfort.

 Dairy foods play a big part in my family’s everyday life.
 We serve milk at nearly every meal.
 And a variety of cheeses and yogurts are always at the ready for meals and snacks.